MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/entity-schemas.md

 |[Segment](https://docs.microsoft.com/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/solutions/customerinsights/segment)   | Defines a group of members that exhibit common traits.        |
 |[SegmentMembership](https://docs.microsoft.com/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/solutions/customerinsights/segmentmembership)     | Members participating in a given segment.        |

 For more details, see the documentation about the [Customer Insights entity schemas in the Common Data Model](https://docs.microsoft.com/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/solutions/customerinsights/overview).

+## View entities using the CDM Entity Navigator

 You can view the Customer Insights entities in the [CDM Entity Navigator](https://microsoft.github.io/CDM/).
 Select the **Load from GitHub!** button and navigate to **foundationCommon** > **crmCommon** > **solutions** > **customerInsights** where you'll find the list of Customer Insights entities and their definitions.
 > [!div class="mx-imgBorder"]
 > ![CDM Entity Navigator showing CustomerActivity entity](media/CDM-entity-navigator.png "CDM Entity Navigator showing CustomerActivity entity")